Kernel Estimation for Panel Data with Heterogeneous Dynamics: Introduction

 Several studies propose model-free analyses for panel data, but do not focus on the degree of heterogeneity in the dynamics.
 For example, \citet{Okui08, Okui11, Okui14} and \citet{LeeOkuiShintani13} consider homogeneous dynamics, and \citet{GalvaoKato14} study the properties of the possibly misspecified fixed effects estimator in the presence of heterogeneous dynamics.

 Kernel density estimation using estimated quantities is also examined in the literature on structural estimation of auction models.
-For example, \citet{mamarmershneyerov2018} and \citet{gpv2000} estimate the density of individual evaluations of auctioned goods.
+For example, \citet{mamarmershneyerov2019} and \citet{gpv2000} estimate the density of individual evaluations of auctioned goods.
 In their first stage, individual evaluations of auctioned goods are estimated nonparametrically and their second stage is the kernel density estimation applied to estimated evaluations.
 They also observe that the estimation errors from the first stage affect the asymptotic behavior of the second stage estimator in a nonstandard way.
 However, their problems are different from ours.
 Their main issue is the cross-sectional correlation caused by the use of the same set of observations to estimate individual evaluations.
 As a result, their estimation errors affect the precision and the convergence rate of the second stage estimator.
 In our case, estimation errors in the first stage are cross-sectionally independent and affect the bias but not the (first-order) variance of the second stage estimator.

 \paragraph{Paper organization.} Section \ref{sec-setup} introduces our setting and density estimation.
-Section \ref{sec-theory} develops the asymptotic theory, bias correction, confidence interval estimation, bandwidth selection, and CDF estimation.
-Sections \ref{sec-application} and \ref{sec-simulation} present the application and simulations.
+Section \ref{sec-theory} develops the asymptotic theory, bias correction, CI estimation, bandwidth selection, and CDF estimation.
+Section \ref{sec-application} presents the application.
 Section \ref{sec-conclusion} concludes.
-The supplementary appendix contains the proofs of the theorems, technical lemmas, and other technical discussions.
+The supplementary appendix contains the proofs of the theorems, technical lemmas, other technical discussions, and Monte Carlo simulations.